canonical/snapd/docs/interfaces.md

 ### tpm

-Can access the first tpm device.
+Can access the tpm device /dev/tpm0.

 Usage: reserved
 Auto-Connect: no